+2.5.1.
 Participant sitting in the chair at the correct distance from the screen.

 Verify that all 16 electromyography electrode signals are detected in the application on the tablet [1].
-In the electrodes application, select the DAU ID number and click Confirm to pair the tablet and DAU [2].
+Make sure that prior steps were performed: In the electrodes application, select the DAU ID number and click Confirm to pair the tablet and DAU [2].
 Choose electrode mask montage and click Confirm [3].
-Now, select the channels to display on the screen and click Confirm [4].
-After selecting the channels, connect the tablet to the computer using a cable [5].
+Now, select the channels to display on the screen with desired filters and click Confirm [4].
+After selecting the channels, connect the tablet to the computer using a cable [5] and change the Android tablet universal serial bus (USB) settings from transferring files to USB tethering.

 SCREEN: Display of the tablet interface showing all 16 EMG electrode signals detected.
+1.6.1.mkv 00:00-00:15

 SCREEN: Opening the electrodes application, selecting the DAU by ID number and clicking Confirm.
+1.6.2. mkv 00:01-00:14

+2.6.2.
+WIDE: talent choosing electrode montage on the tablet, checking the channels.

 SCREEN: Choosing electrode mask montage and clicking Confirm.
+1.6.3.mkv 00:02-00:05

-SCREEN: Selecting channels (1–16) to display on the screen and clicking Confirm.
+SCREEN: Selecting channels (1–16) to display on the screen with desired filters (changing EEG to EMG) and clicking Confirm.
+1.6.3.mkv 00:05-00:06 and 1.6.4.mkv 00:00-00:20

 Talent connecting the tablet to the computer using a cable.

+SCREEN: Talent changing USB setting from transferring files to USB tethering.
+1.6.6.mkv 00:06-00:10

 Open the electrodes application on the Android tablet and press Start session to begin EMG recording [1].
 Enter the session details, including Study name, Session name, Site, Operator, Patient ID, Age, Gender, and Remarks [2].
 Click Start Recording to capture EMG data [3].

 SCREEN: Talent pressing Start session on the tablet.
+1.7.mkv 00:00-00:02

 SCREEN: Entering session details in the application.
-Video editor: Please blur the patient’s personal data while assembling the video after the shoot
+Video editor: Please blur the patient’s personal data while assembling the video after the shoot 1.7.mkv 00:02-00:47 (can fast forward the typing or use already typed information video)

 SCREEN: Clicking Start Recording.
+1.7.mkv 00:47-00:55

 If calibration is required, the application will prompt the participant to perform basic tasks such as closing eyes or chewing [1].
 Click Start to initiate calibration [2].
 If recalibration is needed, repeat the process [3].
 Once completed, click OK to proceed or click Next to skip [4].
+Once calibration completed, click Done and OK[5]

 SCREEN: Calibration instructions displayed on the tablet.
+1.8.mkv 00:00-00:01 Video editor: Please emphasize the instruction area

 SCREEN: Talent clicking Start for calibration.
+1.8.mkv 00:00-00:30

+WIDE: Shot of the participant performing calibration tasks.

+2.8.3.
+WIDE/different angle: Shot of the participant performing calibration tasks.

-Shot of the participant performing calibration tasks.
+2.8.4.
+CLOSE-UP: Shot of the participant performing calibration tasks.

 SCREEN: Clicking OK or Next to proceed.
+1.8.mkv 01:37-01:40

+SCREEN: Clicking Done 1.8.mkv 01:55-02:00

 On the computer, double-click the experiment file facial_expressions.psyexp (facial-expressions-dot-Psycho-Pie) [1].
+Close unnecessary pop up windows [1.2].
 Click Run experiment to launch the experiment [2].
 When prompted, enter session details such as participant number, session number, and tablet name, then click OK [3].
+The session will start by instructions displayed on the computer monitor [4] and annotations displayed on the tablet in events logs[5].